MorganBergen/clarity/README.md

 [`@emotion/styled`](https://emotion.sh/docs/styled) is part of the emotion library that provides a styled components like api for creating styled react components

-[`redux`](https://redux.js.org/usage/#code-quality) is a state management library, it helps manage the state of the application in a predictable way.  it centralizes the applications state and logic.

-[`react-redux`](https://react-redux.js.org/using-react-redux/connect-mapstate) is the official binding library for react and redux, it allows for easy integration by connecting react components to the redux store, enabling them to read state and dispatch actions.

 [`axios`](https://axios-http.com/docs/intro) is a library that helps with making http requests, it's used to communication with the backend apis, making it easier to send and receive data from the server.

-`cors` is a middleware that allows for cross origin resource sharing, it enables the server to accept requests from different origins.
+[`cors`](https://fetch.spec.whatwg.org/#http-cors-protocol) is a middleware that allows for cross origin resource sharing, it enables the server to accept requests from different origins.

 </details>